liuyuanlong1994/06-web/README.md

 ### Your Tasks

 1. Using BeautifulSoup ([docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)), print, then save as ELECTION_ID, a list containing the years and election IDs in exactly this format.
-Save (and commit) your work in `e1.py`.
    ```
    2016 80871
    2012 44930